thomasbeaujean/GetSetForeignNormalizerBundle/README.md

 GetSetForeignNormalizerBundle
 =============================

+DEPRECATED: This bundle is not usefull anymore, use Symfony serializer/normalizer instead

 This bundle gives a service that permits to normalize a doctrine entity.

 The entity is normalized and the ids of the foreign entities of the entity are also normalized.